bcbio/bcbio-nextgen/docs/contents/configuration.rst

   memory.
 Always specify this as the memory usage for a single core, and the pipeline handles scaling this when a process uses multiple cores.
+- ``keyfile`` Specify the location of a program specific key file, obtained from the third party software tool.
+Include the path to a GATK supplied key file to disable the `GATK phone home`_ feature.

 .. _bcbio.variation: https://github.com/chapmanb/bcbio.variation
 .. _CloudBioLinux: https://github.com/chapmanb/cloudbiolinux